 - Again you can substitute honey in a jar with a metal lid if you can’t find maple syrup without a plastic lid.

 - You can keep the clingfilm to reuse again.
+Remember, this is about being single use plastic free!
 Just wash it.
 Dry it and fold it.
 Or you can cover the bread with a damp tea towel N.B it takes much longer than 20 mins to rise in my house.
 The height it rises to will be the same more or less as when it cooks so make sure you let it rise until it looks like the loaf you want to eat!